joaomendoncaa/why-blockchain/README.md

 # Why Blockchains?

 This repository serves as **documentation to justify the existence of blockchain technology**.
 You can contribute to it adding or modifying any of the documents hosted in this repository.
 The final goal is to keep growing it as a source of truth for all things blockchain related.
 I envisoned it as a place where you can find the most amount of organized and (marketing) filtered information about the state of the art on blockchains.
-For now there's no structure to follow but I have some blurry ideas on making technical and opinionated documentation organized by blockchain and so on, and making a client to provide this information.. to be continued..
+For now there's no structure to follow but I have some blurry ideas on making technical and unopinionated documentation targeted at each blockchain, making a client to provide this information.. to be continued..

 # Use cases for blockchain technology